 “On the occasion of the giving of the Torah, the Children of Israel not only heard the LORD’s Voice but actually saw the sound waves as they emerged from the LORD’s mouth.
 They visualized them as a fiery substance.
 Each commandment that left the LORD’s mouth traveled around the entire camp and then came back to every Jew individually.”

 It goes on to record Rabbi Yochanan saying, “God’s voice, as it was uttered, split up into seventy voices, in 70 languages, so that all the nations should understand.”
 The number 70 in Scripture is usually associated with “the nations.”

 How incredible is it that rabbinic literature records the voice of God appearing like fire and the speaking of 70 languages being present at the first Shavuot?

 Is Shavuot the same as Pentecost?

-Pentecost, the fiftieth day since Passover, as well as fiftieth day since Jesus’ death and resurrection, remains significant for Jews and Christians alike.
-We are grateful for God’s commandments and we are grateful for His Spirit.
+Pentecost, the fiftieth day after Passover, is also the fiftieth day after Jesus’ death and resurrection.
+Which therefore means, it remains significant for Jews and Christians alike.
+And so, we thank God for both – we are grateful for God’s commandments and we are grateful for His Spirit.